Video-based learning is not an unknown concept.

 - Use example-based learning in the video.

 Remove the Monotony

 Don’t make all the videos on one theme.
-Vary your theme, structure, and adopt a combination of everything.
+Vary your theme, and structure, and adopt a combination of everything.
 Sometimes use micro-learning videos, other times, just go for a 50-minute long video.
 Change graphics and pattern of learning.

 What to Do After Creating Learning Videos?

 Post your videos on the website or company knowledge base such that your employees are able to access it from anywhere.
 When they are working from home and need to clarify a few things, they should have an option to do so.